 Project managers shepherd a project through every stage from start to finish.
 They create a plan for a project’s progress, coordinate personnel involved and manage scope, deadlines, budget and quality.
 And when problems come up, they lead the project team to make whatever adjustments are necessary to get things back on track.
 Their job requires a combination of hard and soft skills to manage the many moving parts of a project, crunch numbers and evaluate risks while also motivating team members, communicating effectively and providing leadership.

-“Having the ability to take a step back and ask good questions is critical in a project manager,” said Annette Suh, IT project manager at Liberty Mutual Insurance and president of the Puget Sound Chapter of the Project Management Institute.
+“Having the ability to take a step back and ask good questions is critical in a project manager,” said Annette Suh, a project management consultant and former president of the Puget Sound Chapter of the Project Management Institute.
 “You don't have to know all the answers, you just need to figure out who to go to get them.”

 And, at the end of the day, there’s a sense of achievement in the job.
 “I feel like I accomplish goals every day,” said Suh.
 “I enjoy solving problems and helping large teams accomplish great feats.”

-In the Puget Sound area, organizations across many fields – like Microsoft, Sellen Construction, Starbucks, King County, Group Health and the University of Washington – have recently posted openings for project managers.
+In the Puget Sound area, organizations across many fields — like Amazon, Blue Origin, T-Mobile and Fred Hutchinson Cancer Research Center — have recently posted openings for project managers.
 In a tech city like Seattle, though, having expertise in IT project management is a definite plus.
 “Software projects are very common here,” said Suh, “so knowledge of the software development life cycle, or SDLC, can only help.”

 To work in project management, you need a well-rounded mix of education and experience, said Suh.
 Project managers often have bachelor’s degrees related to the industries they work in.
 For example, IT project managers may have a degree in computer science while construction project managers may have a degree in engineering.
 Some project managers have an MBA or have pursued specialized training, such as the Certificate in Project Management offered by UW Professional & Continuing Education.